Calculation

 Assigning case probabilities, configuring strategies and timings, and interpreting signals do not, by themselves, require re-executing every Excel iteration.
 Those layers reshape how scenario weights combine and how recommendations are derived when you analyze results—they are applied when summarizing and optimizing against the scenario grid, not by rerunning the full combination traversal every time you adjust a likelihood or strategy rule.

-When you change structural inputs (new cases, different cells, model logic) re-run Run Iterations again so stored scenario numbers stay aligned with the workbook.
-If you open Analysis without an up-to-date grid, the task pane can warn you.
+When you change structural inputs (new areas, remapped cells, changed case values, macro mode, and similar) use Run Iterations or Re-Run All Iterations so stored scenario numbers stay aligned with the workbook.
+If you open Analysis without an up-to-date grid, the task pane will warn you that it is out of date.

 Macros during calculation